 Read on to learn more about how Bosch Electronics is helping commercial businesses go green.

 Tesla helped changed the way consumers look at electric cars.
 But new electric vehicles for commercial purposes are still in developmental infancy.
 An order of 100 electric vans is a massive win for Mercedez-Benz.

 It’s clear Amazon sticks to their values and wants to implement electric SUVs into their soon-to-come delivery service.
 So, which companies are going to be ready to meet that demand?
 A proper delivery fleet will require thousands of vans and trucks.

 Delivery companies aren’t the only massive corporations interested in buying up electric vehicles.
 Major metropolitan areas have started offering better routes, preferred parking, and even tax incentives to companies that implement energy efficient vehicles.

 Other Electric Commerical Delivery Vehicles So Far

 As mentioned, Mercedez-Benz created new all-electric vans and is promising to offer electric drive in existing products.
-Besides that, there aren’t many other small electric utility vehicles to speak of.
+Besides that, there aren’t many other small electric utility vehicles.

-A good delivery fleet will need to tow heavy goods to warehouses though, right?
+An excellent delivery fleet will need to tow bulky goods to warehouses though.
 Current runners for best electric work trucks are:

 - ABLE by Tropos Motors